LAKE COUNTY VETERINARY CLINICS

 - Thorough professional periodontal therapy is performed.

-- Thorough oral exam performed under anesthesia to further assess for periodontal issues or other oral disease.
+- A thorough oral exam is performed under anesthesia to further assess for periodontal issues or other oral diseases.

-- We send home a copy of medical records, dental chart and discharge instructions for every patient.
+- We send home a copy of medical records, dental charts, and discharge instructions for every patient.

 Oral Surgery & Extractions